Program Coordinator, Annual Giving Data and Reporting

 Required Skill/Ability 5:

-Professionalism, maturity, and an ability to work with confidential information.
+Professionalism, maturity, and an ability to maintain strict confidentiality.

 Background Check Requirements